Fetiu/visitor_counter/README.md

 result of python& flask Web Programming study.

 visit http://fetiu.iptime.org:5678/visitcounter
-(it sometimes could not be working)
+(sometimes it could not be working)